Xmorelle/webpage/index.md

 ### Recent news

+- **04/2021** : Great start of the month, with no April fool prank, but instead two of our latest papers finally published!
+Our first [cavitation work](https://doi.org/10.1039/D1SM00325A) with ESPCI is thus accepted for publication in _Soft Matter_, while our newest work on [epoxy network reinforced with ionic-liquid grafted POSS](https://doi.org/10.1016/j.polymer.2021.123721) with the IMP lab (through Houssém Chabane PhD) just got out in _Polymer_ => go have a look at the **Publications** section for their detailed reference and links!

 - **03/2021** : Congratulations to Ana-Carolina Fernandez-Rodas who just finished her master thesis resarch project with a very-well performed oral defense! => Good luck in your future endeavours Carolina and starting with your internship at the CEA!

 - **02/2021** : Another one of our work making use of mechanochemistry to better understand the fracture mechanisms in multiple network elastomers is now posted in ChemRxiv => go give it a look to better apprehend the intrinsic challenge and differences to improve fatigue resistance vs fracture toughness!                        _[Why is Mechanical Fatigue Different from Toughness in Elastomers?
 The Role of Damage by Polymer Scission](https://chemrxiv.org/s/5130169c1b170ad59bbd)_